Bogus (film)

-Bogus is a 1996 American fantasy film directed by Norman Jewison from a screenplay written by Alvin Sargent, and starring Whoopi Goldberg, Gérard Depardieu, and Haley Joel Osment.
-It features magic tricks with magician Whit Haydn as consultant.
+Bogus is a 1996 American urban fantasy comedy film directed by Norman Jewison from a screenplay written by Alvin Sargent, and starring Whoopi Goldberg, Gérard Depardieu, and Haley Joel Osment.

-Recently orphaned, a young boy is taken in by his adoptive aunt who is shocked to realize that she can see the boy's imaginary friend: a flamboyant, French magician named Bogus.

-The film did poorly at the box office and Goldberg was nominated for a Razzie Award for her performance.
 It was filmed in Canada and New Jersey.

 Plot

-Albert Franklin lives with his mom Lorraine Franklin in Nevada and she is a showgirl.
-One evening, on her way home after work, she is killed in a car crash.
+Albert Franklin lives with his mum Lorraine Franklin in Nevada who works as a showgirl.
+One evening, on her way home after work, she is killed in an automobile accident.

-Lorraine named her foster sister Harriet Franklin as Franklin's godmother.
-At first insisting she has zero instincts or interest in being responsible for a child, upon learning that without her he will end up in fostercare, she grudgingly accepts.
+Lorraine named her foster sister Harriet Franklin as Albert's godmother in her will.
+At first insisting she has zero instincts or interest in being responsible for a child, upon learning that without her he will end up in foster care, she grudgingly accepts.

 Albert unhappily leaves his Nevada home by plane to Newark, New Jersey.
 On the plane Bogus is 'born' from a sketch he drew on the journey.
-Harriet is late picking up Albert, and soon discovers that he has a friend noone else can see.
+Harriet is late picking up Albert, and soon discovers that he has a friend no one else can see.

 The little boy resists all offers of help, repeating over and over to Bogus that he doesn't like it there.
 As he won't come down for dinner, she leaves a sandwich and milk in his room.
 He goes to school the next day and again she is late getting him.

 Albert wanders off with Bogus and they wind up in the park.
-Meanwhile, Harriet and school personell go looking for him, finding him as he's dueling with his invisible friend.
+Meanwhile, Harriet and school personnel go looking for him, finding him as he's dueling with his invisible friend.
 On the way to her appointment with Bob, they discuss magic, he is a firm believer and she isn't at all.

 Hoping to expand her business, the meeting with Bob is to convince him and the bank to invest in her.
 He plays make-believe with Albert, then invites him to Doug's, his also young son's, birthday party.
 Later, at the party, Harriet is asked by a magician to participate in the show and she refuses vehemently.